dr-fischer/sop/TANanoITC/Testing_sop.md

 1. Place the syringe in the black (aqueous) buret handle, and then insert the buret handle into the instrument.
 1. Set the "Stirring Rate" to 350 and press the play icon to start the stirring.
 1. Click the "Syringe Size" drop down menu and select the 250 µL syringe.
 1. The "Experiment Setup" window will now be adjusted.
-Click "Setup" and the "Setup Pulses" window will open.
+Click "Setup" and the "Setup Injections" window will open.
 For the Ca-EDTA titration, change the number of injections to 25, the injection volume to 10 µL, and the injection interval to 300.
 Click "Ok."
 1. Ensure the "Temperature Setpoint" is at 25.
 1. Under "Experiment Details" change the value of the syringe concentration to match the value of the calcium chloride solution (taken from the label) and the cell concentration to match the label of the EDTA buffer.
 1. Under the "Equilibration" section, select "Auto Equilibrate."
 Medium should be selected for the "Expected Heats."
 This selection determines the statistics of the equilibration.